 The Best Fluorocarbon Fishing Line For Trout

-The primary advantage of fluorocarbon line is that it is the most invisible fishing line to the fish and it’s very abrasion-resistant which can be great if you are fishing around a lot of rocks or catching a lot of fish.
+The primary advantage of fluorocarbon line is that it is the most invisible fishing line to the fish and it’s very abrasion-resistant which can be great if you are fishing around a lot of rocks or logs.
+It also tends to sink and has less stretch than monofilament which makes it the best fishing line for trout.

-The downside to fluorocarbon is that it can be stiff and can cause problems on spinning reels and because of that I do not recommend it for spinning reels.
-Anglers claim some fluorocarbon lines are stiff right out of the package and have seen it practically jump off the spool of spinning reels causing all kinds of problems.
-Fluorocarbon can also be expensive for a good line.
+The downside to fluorocarbon is that it can be stiff and it can cause problems on spinning reels, and because of that I usually do not usually recommend it to beginners or average anglers for their spinning reels.

-Often, any slack in the cast can cause problems on spinning reels.
+Often, when using a fluorocarbon line, any slack in the cast or after the cast can cause problems on spinning reels.

-Due to the potential problems and the prices, and because you can easily use a fluorocarbon leader with mono, I do not use fluorocarbon as my mainline on spinning reels.
+Due to the potential problems and the higher prices, also because it’s less versatile, and because you can easily use a fluorocarbon leader when fishing with monofilament lines, I do not use fluorocarbon as my main line on most of my spinning reels.

-I would also never use a fluorocarbon line on any reel that I float fish with because it sinks and you always want a line that is buoyant when float fishing.
+I would also never use a fluorocarbon line on any reel that I float fish with because it sinks and for float fishing you always want the part of the line above your float to be buoyant when float fishing.
+This way you can mend easier and you will have less line drag.
+You will also have a better hookset with a floating line when float fishing.

 The Best Braided Fishing Line For Trout

-I have also used braided line when float fishing with spinning reels, baitcasting reels, and with Centerpin reels but you must use a good leader setup.
+I have also used braided lines when float fishing with spinning reels, baitcasting reels, and even with Centerpin reels, but you must use a good leader set up and know how to properly secure it to the reel.

 The advantages to using braid when float fishing or bottom bouncing is: